taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Amadou and his parents flee to the caves beneath Green Haven Santarém, in the Pará province of Brazil.

 Massive fluctuations of electromagnetic radiation from sun flares completely disrupt digital computing technology infrastructure.
-The vast majority of servers worldwide are wiped clean. *Check whether this would blow away ionosphere.*
+The vast majority of servers worldwide are wiped clean. *Check whether this would blow away ionosphere.
+Maybe get rid of this, and just have people loot the physical servers for the materials that can be fed to eSyrup.*

 Amid the chaos, nearly 60,000 planetside humans swarm onto Space Barges to flee into orbit.
 The Space Barges are overcrowded and the Space Consortium fears that too many people will try to come up into orbit and overload their resources, so they decide that, after one last trip, the Space Barges would remain docked at the Orbital stations and not return to planetside until planetside has stabilized.